OSDC-Code-Maven/OSDC-Code-Maven.github.io/README.md

 * The Art Of Community by Jono Bacon (available [free](https://www.jonobacon.com/books/artofcommunity/) or [buy](https://www.jonobacon.com/books/artofcommunity/))
 * Working in Public: The Making and Maintenance of Open Source Software by Nadia Eghbal ([buy](https://www.amazon.com/dp/0578675862/)
 * Just for Fun: The Story of an Accidental Revolutionary by Linus Torvalds, David Diamond ([buy](https://www.amazon.com/gp/product/0066620724)

+## About the instructor

+Gabor Szabo has been writing software since 1983, working in the hi-tech industry since 1993, teaching software development since 2000, contributing to open source since 2002.
+He is the author of the [Code Maven](https://code-maven.com/) web site.
+Check out his [GitHub profile](https://github.com/szabgab/).